FormidableLabs/victory-docs/src/screens/docs/components/victory-scatter/ecology.md

 ### sortKey

-`VictoryScatter` uses the standard `sortKey` prop.
-[Read about it here](https://formidable.com/open-source/victory/docs/common-props#sortkey)
+`VictoryScatter` uses the standard `sortKey` prop to determine how data should be ordered.
+[Read about it in more detail here](https://formidable.com/open-source/victory/docs/common-props#sortkey)

-See the [Data Accessors Guide] for more detail on formatting and processing data.

 ```jsx
 sortKey="x"